oxinon/IOTA-price-ticker-V2-TTGO-T-Display/README.md

 + [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI)
 + [CoinMarketCapApi.h](https://github.com/witnessmenow/arduino-coinmarketcap-api)

-The instruction for the "TFT_eSPI" can be found here https://github.com/Xinyuan-LilyGO/TTGO-T-Display<br>
+The instruction for the "TFT_eSPI" and TTGO-T-Display can be found here https://github.com/Xinyuan-LilyGO/TTGO-T-Display<br>
 If you are have problem with the "wifi.h" delete the arduino/libraries/wiFi directory, you can use the esp32 WiFi.h
 <br>
 <br>